-We first measured the waveforms in voltage between virtual VDD and virtual VSS after power gating using calibrated source followers.
-Figure 11 shows simulation and measurement results.
+tual VDD and virtual VSS after power gating using calibrated source followers.
+Figure 13 shows simulation and measurement results.
+In the measurement, the regions in which the gains of the source followers for sensing virtual VDD and VSS have are larger than 0.25 are plotted.
 As the time elapses, the voltage difference between virtual VDD and virtual VSS becomes smaller, but the decreasing speed is different among TEGs.
 In the simulations, the speed is fast in the body-gated structures of TEG1 and TEG2.
 On the other hand, the speed is slow in the body-tied structures of TEG3 and TEG4.
-This slow speed is desirable for short-term power gating, because the amount of leaked charge is small and the energy to recharge the capacitance is small.
+This slow speed is desirable for shortterm power gating, because the amount of leaked charge is small and the energy to recharge the capacitance is small.
 This behavior can be explained as follows.
-In the body-tied structures, virtual VDD is lower than VNW and virtual VSS is higher than VPW, which means transistors in the power-gated circuit are in reverse body bias.
+In the bodytied structures, virtual VDD is lower than VNW and virtual VSS is higher than VPW, which means transistors in the power-gated circuit are in reverse body bias.
 In this case, the threshold voltage is higher compared to zero body bias, and then the discharging speed becomes slower.
-Thus, the body-tied structure has a desirable property on the discharging speed.
+Thus, the bodytied structure has a desirable property on the discharging speed.
 The measurement results are correlated with the simulations, while the speed of TEG2 was slower than expected.
+When the right noise source circuit in TEG2 is power-gated, the p-substrate rather than the NMOS power switch is included in the leakage path.
+A possible reason is that the resistance of p-substrate was different from the value used in the simulation and the virtual VDD in the steady state could be different between simulation and measurement.

 We next evaluate noise waveforms due to rush current.
 We varied the time of the sleep mode and measured the noise waveforms using a latch-oscillator which is suitable for long-term measurement.
-Figures 12(a) to 12(d) show the measured noise waveforms.
+The voltage resolution was below 20 mV at most voltages and the worst resolution was 50 mV with 400 ps time resolution.
+Figures 14(a) to 14(d) show the measured noise waveforms.
 We can see that the noise magnitude becomes larger as the sleep time becomes longer.
-When the sleep times are 500 ns, 5 μ s and 50 μ s, it can be clearly seen that the noises in the body-tied structures (TEG2 and TEG3) are smaller than those of TEG1 and TEG4, which is consistent with our expectation.
-In the case of 50 μ s, the noise reduction effect is over 0.1V.
-Especially, focusing on the power-gated circuits in triple-well structure (TEG1 and TEG4), the difference is significant.
-The triple-well structure has larger well capacitance and hence it tends to induce larger rush current.
+When the sleep times are 500 ns, $5 \mu s$ and $50 \mu s$ , it can be clearly seen that the noises in the body-tied structures (TEG2 and TEG3) are smaller than those of TEG1 and TEG4, which is consistent with our expectation.
+In the case of 50 $\mu$ s, the noise reduction effect is over 0.1 V. Especially, focusing on the power-gated circuits in triple-well structure (TEG1 and TEG4), the difference is significant.
+The triplewell structure has larger well capacitance and hence it tends to induce larger rush current.
 However, this disadvantage can be completely solved in the body-tied structure (TEG4).